alphaleph/hilbert-movie-posters/README.md

 Distributed under the MIT License.

-All images are intended for non-commercial entertainment and education use only - reviews, fan art, blogs, forums, etc. MoviePosterDB is not endorsed, sponsored or affiliated with any movie studio.
+All images are intended for non-commercial entertainment and education use only - reviews, fan art, blogs, forums, etc. Hilbert is not endorsed, sponsored or affiliated with any movie studio.
 All copyrights, trademarks, and logos are owned by their respective owners.
 This site is for non-profit/educational use only.
 Using images from this project to make and/or sell reprinted movie posters is strictly forbidden.

 [SQL Server URL]: https://www.microsoft.com/en-us/sql-server/default.aspx
 [SQL Server Image URL]: https://hub.docker.com/_/microsoft-mssql-server